Glengallan, Queensland: Geography

+The land is mostly flat (approx 460 m above sea level except for Mount Marshall in the north-east of the locality (28.0955°S 152.0715°E) which rises to 601 m.

+The land use is predominantly crop growing with grazing on native vegetation on the sloes of Mount Marshall.

 History

 The name Glengallan derives from the name of the pastoral run, taken up by Colin and John Campbell in 1841.

 Glengallan Station School opened circa 1886 for the education for the children of the staff of Glengallan Station.
-In 1891 it became Glengallan Provisional School.
+In 1891, it became Glengallan Provisional School.
 On 1 January 1909, it became Glengallon State School.
 It closed in 1921.
-In late 1922 or early 1923, it was amalgamated with Wilsonville State School to become Mount Marshall State School.
+In late 1922 or early 1923, it was amalgamated with Wilsonville State School to become Mount Marshall State School, which closed in 1965.

-A Methodist church was built in Glengallan in 1908.

-St Andrew's Anglican Church was dedicated on 23 November 1908 by Archbishop St Clair Donaldson.
+On Monday 14 September 1908, the foundation stone of St Andrew's Anglican Church was laid by Archdeacon Rivers.
+The church was dedicated on 23 November 1908 by Archbishop St Clair Donaldson.
 It closed in 1962.

+Glengallan Methodist church opened on Sunday 4 October 1908 with a celebratory tea meeting on Wednesday 7 October 1908.

+Glengallan Presbyterian Church was officially opened and dedicated on Sunday 19 September 1909 by Reverend R. Kerr.
+It was on a site donated by Walter Skerman opposite the provisional school.